andrew/ultimate-awesome/README.md

 - [awesome-app-js](https://github.com/soixantecircuits/awesome-app-js) - This document list all the JavaScript libs used at Soixante circuits.
 They are compatible with Webpack and run in the browser and / or node only.
 - [lista-telegram-brasil](https://github.com/TI-Brasil/lista-telegram-brasil) - Grupos Brasileiros sobre Tecnologia no Telegram.
 - [awesome](https://github.com/toweave/awesome) - Awesome Awesome Awesome !
 Try to update every week.
-- [awesome-vector-database](https://github.com/xiaomingx/awesome-vector-database) - A curated list of resources, tools, tutorials, and libraries for exploring and utilizing vector databases.
-This repository aims to provide comprehensive insights into the use of vector databases for efficient data retrieval, similarity search, and machine learning applications. .
 - [awesome-foundation-models-on-graphs](https://github.com/zehong-wang/awesome-foundation-models-on-graphs) - A collection of graph foundation models including papers, codes, and datasets. .
 - [awesome-disentanglement-in-nlp](https://github.com/zhjohnchan/awesome-disentanglement-in-nlp) - A curated list of disentanglement in NLP. :-).
 - [awesome-leetcode](https://github.com/zhuifengshen/awesome-leetcode) - LeetCode Efficient Training Guide!.